build-systems/toolbox/README.md

 ⚠️ Bitte beachten Sie: Sollten Sie den Bonus für das Worst Performing Building mit dem Bonus für die Serielle Sanierung kombinieren, dann werden die beiden Boni in Summe auf eine Förderung von 20% begrenzt.

+#### 2.2 Darlehen
+##### 2.2.1 Zinssatz Hausbank (Sollzins) [%]
+Here, you determine the interest rate that you receive from your bank or another financier and the KfW conditions at which you would like to compare.
+All interest rates are given as nominal interest rates.
+##### 2.2.2 Kreditlaufzeit [a]
+The loan term indicates how many years it takes until a loan is fully repaid.
+##### 2.2.3 KfW-Darlehen
+Here, you can decide how you want to repay your loan.
+With an annuity loan, you only pay interest in the first few years (repayment-free start-up period) - after that, you pay equal monthly annuities.
+These represent the repayment amount, which is made up of interest and repayment.
+With a bullet loan, you only pay the interest over the entire term and then repay the entire loan amount in one sum at the end.
+A bullet loan is only possible with a term of up to 10 years.
+##### 2.2.4 Bank-Darlehen
+Here, you can decide how you want to repay your loan.
+With an annuity loan, you only pay interest in the first few years (repayment-free start-up period) - after that, you pay equal monthly annuities.
+These represent the repayment amount, which is made up of interest and repayment.
+With a bullet loan, you only pay interest over the entire term and then repay the entire loan amount in one sum at the end.

 ### 3. Fördermittel Einzelmaßnahmen (Funding for partial renovations of residences)